OliverSieweke/oliversieweke/content/projects/octopus/main-description.md

 Octopus is a crypto trading bot I created for fun in 2018.
 It is managing my initial investment of 50€ on Coinbase.

+A bot that I created for fun.
+It is trading on Coinbase and managing my initial investment of 100€

 You can check how he is doing [here]().

 ## Backstory